 Schanel joined the network as part of the Health Services Division in 2002.
-In 2005, she became Vice President and Service Line Administrator for Moses Cone Hospital.
+In 2010, she became President of The Moses H. Cone Memorial Hospital.

-She earned a bachelor of science degree in nursing from Georgetown University, and her master's of science degree in nursing from the University of Pennsylvania.
+Schanel earned a bachelor of science degree in nursing from Georgetown University and her master's of science degree in nursing from the University of Pennsylvania.
 Schanel is a Fellow in the American College of Healthcare Executives and a 2007 recipient of the Women in Business Award for the Triad.

 Schanel also has been engaged over the years in various community service activities, currently as Vice Chair of the Board for United Way of Greater Greensboro and as a member of the Executive Committee for United Way of Greater Greensboro.

-Mickey Foster, Executive Vice President of Hospital Operations and President, Annie Penn Hospital
+Mickey Foster, Executive Vice President and President, The Moses H. Cone Memorial Hospital

 Mickey Foster was named President of Moses Cone Hospital in July 2014.
 Prior to accepting this role, he was the Executive Vice President of Hospital Operations and President, Annie Penn Hospital.